-Top 11 Dogs That Look Like Foxes
+Top 11 Dog breeds That Look Like Foxes

-Surprisingly, domesticated dogs, foxes, and wolves have many of the the same traits and characteristics.
+Surprisingly, domesticated dogs, foxes, and wolves have many of the same traits and characteristics.
 They resemble each other so much that, sometimes, you may be misled.
 Having a tamed fox isn’t possible.
 But, it is possible to have a dog that looks an awful lot like a little fox!
-The following are the top 11 dogs that typically resemble a foxes and wolves.
+The following are the top 11 dogs that typically resemble foxes and wolves.
 Let’s check them out!

 1. The Finnish Spitz: